 In Phase 1, individuals will be assessed against other individuals and unincorporated groups, while entities will be assessed against entities.
 However, there are no set-asides for Individuals or Entities in Phase 2 - those who advance may be of any entry type, and it is possible that no members of the Individual group, or no members of the entities group, are selected to advance.

-DataKind will be offering webinars for the applicants to know more about the challenge.
+DataKind is offering webinars for the applicants to know more about the challenge.
+Participate to learn more:

-To know more and register, sign up on our mailing list on our website.
+To know more about the Challenge, also sign up on our mailing list on our website.